simpleidserver/SimpleIdServer/docs/documentation/openid/protectappsusers.md

     });
 ```

-* To ensure the authentication services execute on each request, add `UseAuthentication` in the `Configure` procedure.
+* To ensure the authentication service execute on each request, add `UseAuthentication` in the `Configure` procedure.
 The procedure should look like to something like this :

 ```
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)